jucora/Facebook-Project/README.md

 # Facebook Clone

-In this project, we’ll be building a Facebook like application.
-We'll not focus on styling, but in the core functionalities - users, “friending”, posts, and “liking”.
-We’ll also implement "sign-in with Facebook" functionality with Omniauth.
-We'll also write some basic set of unit and integration tests to make sure the associations and the main visual elements have been properly made.
+In this project, we built a Facebook-like application.
+We did not focus on styling, but instead, we focused on the core functionalities: users, friends, posts, and likes.
+We also implemented a "sign-in with Facebook" functionality with Omniauth.
+We also wrote some basic set of unit and integration tests to make sure the associations and the principal visual elements were properly made.

 ## Technologies